U.S. announces $1.2 bln healthcare crackdown tied to telehealth, cardiovascular tests

 Although telemedicine played a role in prior fraud schemes, its use has greatly expanded since the pandemic, as U.S. regulators relaxed certain rules to make telemedicine more accessible to patients.

-Justice Department officials believe the focus on telemedicine has helped save the Medicare program nearly $2 billion.
+Since 2019, the department charged more than 200 defendants with telemedicine fraud and kickback schemes, representing a combined alleged total of $10 billion in intended losses.

-(Reporting by Sarah N. Lynch; Editing by Scott Malone and Richard Pullin)
+(Reporting by Sarah N. Lynch; Editing by Scott Malone, Richard Pullin and Diane Craft)

 ((sarah.n.lynch@thomsonreuters.com; 202-579-0289;))